swapsCAPS/codaisseur-github/blog-post.md

 We had an assignment to create a game using a React + Redux frontend, combined with a FeathersJS backend.
 The awesome starter kit we used allowed us to relatively easily set up a multiplayer game.
-The game turned out laggy when not running locally, but still cool.
+The game turned out laggy when not running locally, but still ended up pretty cool.
 Because I had used an html \<canvas> to make the game, I had not really touched on React and Redux that much.
 I wanted to dive in to React + Redux some more.
 So for the final project I made GitView.
 https://github.com/stofstik/codaisseur-github